16 Different Types of Ladders & Their Uses (with Pictures)

 If you don’t need the commitment of a full step ladder but still need to occasionally store goods on a high shelf or change a lightbulb, there’s a step stool.
 These can give you a foot or two of extra altitude for chores around the house.

 3. A-frame Ladders

 If you have a garage or a shed, chances are you have one of these ladders stored in it.
 They’re ideal for jobs like cleaning the tops of windows, hanging holiday lights, or trimming trees.

 Extension ladders allow the user to reach higher points while economizing on space.
-Users will want to keep safety in mind while using these ladders.
+Users will want to keep safety in mind while using these types of ladders.
 But, if you need to get into a hard-to-reach exterior corner to remove a wasp’s nest, they are invaluable.

 4. Basic Extension Ladders

 A basic, run-of-the-mill extension ladder uses teeth to lock it into position when the extensions have been pulled out to the desired height.
 It’s important to not stand on the top rungs of these types of ladders, as those are there for stability.

 5. Telescoping Ladders